 The short answer is Bank or Liability.

-For more convenience, the naming of Liability GL account can be with due respect to its nature.
+For more convenience, the Liability GL account can be named with due respect to its nature.
 If it relates to Legal fees, then it’s called Legal fees payable.

 What is the Legal fees journal entry?